Program Management

 Conclusion

 There are various steps in the research process, which makes it simple to accomplish the research successfully.
 The above-described steps in the research process are interdependent, hence the order must be followed.
-So, if we want to conduct research, we should adhere to the steps of the research process to conduct good and reliable results.
+So, if we want to conduct research, we should adhere to the steps of the research process to obtain good and reliable results.

 AcqLinks and References: